create3000/x_ite/docs/_posts/components/RigidBodyPhysics/RigidBodyCollection.md

 ### MFNode [in] **set_contacts**<span class="no"><small class="small"> not supported</small></span>

-Set_contacts input field for Contact nodes provides per-frame information about contacts between bodies.
+*set_contacts* input field for Contact nodes provides per-frame information about contacts between bodies.

 ### SFVec3f [in, out] **gravity** 0 -9.8 0

-Gravity indicates direction and strength of local gravity vector for this collection of bodies (units m/sec^2).
+*gravity* indicates direction and strength of local gravity vector for this collection of bodies (units m/sec^2).

 ### SFBool [in, out] **preferAccuracy** FALSE

-PreferAccuracy provides hint for performance preference: higher accuracy or faster computational speed.
+*preferAccuracy* provides hint for performance preference: higher accuracy or faster computational speed.

 ### SFFloat [in, out] **errorCorrection** 0.8 <small>[0,1] <span class="no">not supported</span></small>

-ErrorCorrection describes how quickly intersection errors due to floating-point inaccuracies are resolved (0=no correction, 1=all corrected in single step).
+*errorCorrection* describes how quickly intersection errors due to floating-point inaccuracies are resolved (0=no correction, 1=all corrected in single step).

 ### SFInt32 [in, out] **iterations** 10 <small>[0,∞)</small>

-Iterations controls number of iterations performed over collectioned joints and bodies during each evaluation.
+*iterations* controls number of iterations performed over collectioned joints and bodies during each evaluation.

 ### SFFloat [in, out] **constantForceMix** 0.0001 <small>[0,∞) <span class="no">not supported</span></small>

-ConstantForceMix modifies damping calculations by violating normal constraints while applying small, constant forces in those calculations.
+*constantForceMix* modifies damping calculations by violating normal constraints while applying small, constant forces in those calculations.

 #### Hints